Are you traveling to Bali with kids?

 43. Reuse Centre

 In Ubud, you’ll find a small place that loves to show kids how to create crafts with recycled products.
-I totally support its values but also our kids loved it.
+I support its values but also our kids loved it.

 44. Sheraton Market Brunch